NenckiSpines/SpineMagick/README.md

 # SpineMagick
-software for semi-manual analysis of dendritic spines
+software for semi-manual analysis of dendritic spines, requires Python 2.7.16